The International Conference on High Performance Computing & Simulation

 The poster size should be one 2 X 3 ft to a maximum of 3 X 4 ft.
 Regular size papers will not be acceptable.

 Tape, thumbtacks and other supplies may be needed at the site to mount the poster.
 Please bring with you what you anticipate would be appropriate.

 Posters should stimulate discussions, not necessarily require a long presentation.
 Use graphs, charts and illustrations as much as possible.
 Minimize use of text and lengthy tables.
 Your poster should be easily read from a distance of 4 ft (122 cm).
 Poster should read from top left to bottom right, like you are reading a page.
-Color will enhance poster readability and attractiveness.
+Color and figures will enhance poster readability and attractiveness.
 Logical flow of entries and content.
 For consistency, it would be best to make all the headers the same size and use the same font size throughout the poster for all regular body texts.
-Maintain a good contrast between the background color and the text color. .
+Maintain a good contrast between the background color and the text color.
 Use vectors for images and drawings and make sure you have good resolution.

 Suggested Fonts and Sizes: Times New Roman, Sans-serif fonts